louis-thevenet/vault-tasks/README.md

 Markdown tasks are very easy to integrate with knowledge and projects.

-I also spend most of my writing time in the terminal (Helix) and do not rely on heavy extrernal software.
+I also spend most of my writing time in the terminal (Helix) and do not rely on heavy external software.

 ## Features